OttosBinaryKnights/DokV/blatt10/blatt10.md

 ``nltk.help.upenn_tagset(’NN.*’)``

 Text:
 `Hey guys..
 I know we haven't been updating and it's for quite a reason.
-There are tons of updates I want to share wit you guys, and we will do so in the next 1-2 days.
+There are tons of updates I want to share with you guys, and we will do so in the next 1-2 days.
 I just got back from CES after a whopping 10+ days in Vegas (I had meetings prior and after CES)
 I'm going to do a quick overview of CES and what happened the entire week...
 For those that don't know what CES is, it is the Consumer Electronics Show, held once a year usually on the first week of January in Las Vegas and is the largest consumer products show in the world.
 This year, a lot of of products and companies revolved around IoT (Internet of Things) and Virtual Reality and Automation.
 Did you know.. a lot of whats listed below can eventually be doable with the PINE64?
 Super psyched!`